gicentre/elm-vegalite/docs/changeNotes.md

 - `maBooExpr` for providing expressions that evaluate to Boolean mark properties (VL5.0).

+- `scNumExpr` for providing expressions that evaluate to numeric scale properties (VL5.0)

 - `scBooExpr` for providing expressions that evaluate to Boolean scale properties (VL5.0)

 - `doNumExpr` for providing expressions that evaluate to numeric scale domain properties (VL5.0)